lepture/authlib/docs/client/frameworks.rst

         client_kwargs={'scope': 'openid email profile'},
     )

-The discovery endpoint provides all the information we need so that you don't have to add ``authorize_url`` and ``access_token_url``.
+The discovery endpoint provides all the information we need so that we don't have to add ``authorize_url`` and ``access_token_url``.

 Check out our client example: https://github.com/authlib/demo-oauth-client